 - Increased confusion, agitation, or restlessness

 - Lack of coordination

 - Enlargement of one or both pupils in the eyes

 The best way to know whether you have a brain injury or concussion after an accident is to see a physician.
 A doctor performs several diagnostic tests to determine if you sustained a brain injury.
-Concussions tests may include, but are not limited to, physical exams, a review of symptoms, MRIs, CT scans, and neurological exams.
+Concussions tests may include physical exams, a review of symptoms, MRIs, CT scans, and neurological exams.

 Depending on the outcome of your concussion tests, your doctor may prescribe rest at home or observation in the hospital for 24 to 48 hours.
 Rest includes avoiding any strenuous mental or physical activity.
 You want to give your brain time to heal.